malcolmm20/gymJournal/README.md

 consuming and inefficient.
 With the ***Gym Journal*** application, users will be able to record their exercises, save routines that they often repeat, and view a calculated estimate of their one rep max for each exercise that they have done.

+## User Stories
+- As a user, I want to be able to add an exercise to my ongoing workout.
+- As a user, I want to be able to enter the amount of reps, sets and weight for each exercise.
+- As a user, I want to be able to save routines that I repeat.
+- As a user, I want to be able to view my personal best for various exercises.